aihanif/Project-TaskManagementApp/README.md

 ---
 ### 9. Notes
-1)For GitHub Pages deployment, only frontend (wwwroot) can be hosted.
+- For GitHub Pages deployment, only frontend (wwwroot) can be hosted.
 Backend PHP must be on a PHP-enabled server.
-2)Make sure to adjust <base href="/TaskManagementApp/" /> in index.html if deploying to GitHub Pages. if in Local can adjust to <base href="/" /> in index.html
+- Make sure to adjust <base href="/TaskManagementApp/" /> in index.html if deploying to GitHub Pages. if in Local can adjust to <base href="/" /> in index.html